 Jubii Europe N.V.'s internal processes are structured to ensure that the design and operation of the Group's internal risk management and control systems are both appropriate and effective.
+Due to the scaled down activities of the company, the internal audit function and compliance function have been discontinued as these were no longer considered vital for the identification and management of risks.

 At year-end, the Management Board and the Supervisory Board of Jubii Europe N.V. review and evaluate the effectiveness of the internal risk management and control systems during the last financial year.
-In this respect, Jubii Europe N.V. applies criteria established under the "Internal Control - Integrated Framework" of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In this respect, Jubii Europe N.V. applies criteria established under the "Internal Control - Integrated Framework 2013" of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).